Drake Revealed Possible Reason For Breakup With Rihanna & JLo

 “I can’t even make a relationship last seven weeks man,” he told the crowd.

 The “Hotline Bling” hitmaker made the revelation after JLo confirmed that she is not dating Drizzy.
-During a guest appearance on The Daily Show, the mother of twins Emme and Max slammed all the rumors that she has a relationship with the rapper despite the PDA sightings on social media.
-Host Trevor Noah jokingly asked Jennifer Lopez if he dated Drake because she hasn’t met him yet.
+During a guest appearance on the Daily Show, the mother of twins Emme and Max slammed all the rumors that she has a relationship with the rapper despite the PDA sightings on social media.
+Host Trevor Noah jokingly asked Jennifer Lopez if she dated Drake because she hasn’t met him yet.

 “Let me clear this up.
 I am not with Drake,” the singer replied.
 “Maybe that’s all I need to say.”

-Their PDA could have just been a publicity stunt to promote their new collaboration or she may have moved on from Drake quickly.
+Their PDA could have just been a publicity stunt to promote their new collaboration, or she may have moved on from Drake quickly.
 According to E!
-News, Jennifer Lopez is dating former New York Yankees baseball player Alex Rodriguez but it is not serious.
+News, Jennifer Lopez is dating former New York Yankees baseball player Alex Rodriguez, but it is not serious.

 “Jennifer and Alex are both not looking for a relationship, just a good light-hearted time,” their insider revealed.
 “They are on the exact same page.”